Swiss put a community twist on American contest

 "I considered this to be something missing at EPFL in our curriculum, to have a hands-on, multi-disciplinary, constrained project that would bring a dream aspect, but would also bring the complexity of doing a project together that you wouldn't be able to do on your own," she said.

 She has found the project to be much more difficult and complex than she imagined, noting that three other teams had to drop out of the competition.
 "It's an amazing adventure.
-Now that we know we will able to do it, it's an amazing sense of relief as well.
+Now that we know we will be able to do it, it's an amazing sense of relief as well.
 But it's quite hard."

 Off to Denver